 Picking a precious metals dealer to work with is one of the most important decisions you will make.
 Here are 5 important considerations when selecting a dealer:

 As Warren Buffet famously quipped, investors should be more concerned with the return of their money than the return on their money.
-Likewise, investors should find a dealer than will do what they promise 100% of the time.
+Likewise, investors should find a dealer that will do what they promise 100% of the time.
 No games, no gimmicks, no high-pressured sales tactics.
 Here are some questions to ask:

 - Are they BBB Accredited?